Hans-Codes/blackjack-game/README.md

 ## Usage

 1. Open your command prompt or terminal.
-2. Navigate to the directory where you saved the `blackjack.py` and `config.json` files.
+2. Navigate to the directory where you saved the `main.py` and `config.json` files.
-3. Run the game with the command: `python blackjack.py`.
+3. Run the game with the command: `main.py`.
 4. Follow the on-screen instructions to play the game.

 ## Gameplay Instructions